The fight against child stunting in South Africa

 Image Source: https://images.app.goo.gl/q65grTMEVA75F1vf6

-The understanding of the contextual challenges should not deter us from starting to fix the school feeding safety net even when the shift to nutrient-dense cereals is gradual.
+The understanding of the contextual challenges should not deter us from starting to fix the school feeding safety net even when the shift to nutrient-dense meals is gradual.

 For R2.00 per 50g portion (or R40.00/month) a poor, growing child can enjoy a high protein StartWell Nutrient-dense cereal during school days.
 Due to our Non-Profit processing model, this cost is lower than maize-soya-sugar blends offered by large feeding organizations.